jdpark7/uni-chatbot/university-data/curriculum.md

 DUAL ENROLLMENT COURSES

 OCSA has built a robust partnership with Santa Ana College which provides students the opportunity to take Dual Enrollment classes embedded within some conservatory schedules.
 This enables students to earn college credits while completing their high school graduation requirements and conservatory course sequences.
 OCSA students enrolled in these courses are exempt from all tuition and enrollment fees associated with taking college courses.
 If you are scheduled to take a Dual Enrollment class, Karen Ryamr, Director of Arts Enrichment,  will walk you through the Santa Ana College registration process.
 OCSA complies with Santa Ana College add/drop policies and timelines for all Dual Enrollment classes.
-Dual Enrollment courses will appear on both the student°Øs OCSA transcript and the Santa Ana College transcript.
+Dual Enrollment courses will appear on both the student‚Äôs OCSA transcript and the Santa Ana College transcript.
 Please note that conservatory dual enrollment courses do not earn a weighted grade on the OCSA transcript.
 Currently, the following conservatory programs have dual enrollment partnerships with Santa Ana College: Acting, Culinary Arts & Hospitality, Creative Writing, Design & Media, Film & Television, Integrated Arts, Musical Theatre and Production & Design.